Ascension23/PokePound/README.md

-# Poké Pound
+# Poké Talk

 ## Description
-Poké Pound is an application for the Pokémon trainers to connect with other trainers to adopt and rehome their Pokémon.
+Poké Talk is an application for the Pokémon trainers to connect with other trainers to adopt and rehome their Pokémon.

 ## Screenshots